abniksi/bnphotography/README.md

 JavaScript used to make mobile navbar.
 Fixed the navbar to look better.
 Currently, the only thing I would want to add is a smooth transition when you click on the mobile navbar.
 Fixed the JavaScript to include an exit icon after you click to expand the mobile navbar.
+Used a simple classList.toggle to get the exit icon to appear and the bars icon to disappear.

 Any bugs or recommendations for me to make this project better?
 Let me know!